VOTE NOVEMBER 4

 It’s my job to listen, and then to repeat back what I’ve heard.
 I’m curious, thorough, and detail-oriented, known for my ability to process complex information, see all sides of an issue, and communicate in a way that’s clear and easily understood.

-I’ve been on the Avondale Estates Planning, Architecture, and Zoning Board (PAZB) since 2020, so I’ve read every word of the city’s zoning code and advised the BOMC on its adoption in 2021.
+I’ve read every word of the city’s zoning code and advised the BOMC on its adoption in 2021.
 I’ve been the Chair of the PAZB since 2022, and our record in that time shows a detailed, deliberative, and fair approach to variance requests.
 I would bring that same neutral, open-minded, collaborative, and empathetic energy to a role as Commissioner.

 Read Avondale Estates Commissioner Lisa Shortell’s endorsement in Decaturish.